Duplicate Account Detection

 Access restriction

 Block the newer accounts and keep the original.
-This is direct and effective, but it signals to the abuser that you detected them, which may prompt them to try harder next time.
+This is direct and effective, but it tells the multi-accounter exactly what got noticed, and the studious sort take that as a free lesson in tradecraft.

 Extra verification

-Require additional verification steps (phone, payment method, or even government identififation) only for the accounts that share devices or have low Uniqueness scores.
+Require additional verification steps (phone, payment method, or even government identification) only for the accounts that share devices or have low Uniqueness scores.

 Stop multiple account abuse before it spreads.